 Update on new media, op eds, press releases and statements

 - Op-ed: reversing the landmine ban will explode on us.
 Kaj Larsen

 - Petition of Austrian NGO “together against landmines“.
 A petition addressed to Austrian Foreign Minister Alexander Schallenberg.

 - UNICEF USA statement

 - … More information on the US Landmine Policy on the Forum on the Arms Trade

 What have been the reactions so far?

 - The ICBL has requested a meeting with the US Ambassador in Geneva and has been engaging actively with the coordination committee members and other champion states to ensure that they issue public statements and engage bilaterally with the US Government, we have also provided talking points on this decision.
-We sent a letter to the Trump Administration.
+Letter sent to the Trump Administration.

-- The Mine Ban Treaty President (Sudan), Belgium, France, Germany, Norway, Switzerland, the EU, and other Mine Ban Treaty champions have issued statements calling on the US to reverse its decision.
+- The Mine Ban Treaty President (Sudan), in addition to Austria, Belgium, Germany, European Union, France, Netherlands, Norway, Switzerland, Lloyd Axworthy (former Canadian Minister of Foreign Affairs), US Senators, the ICRC, Unicef USA, the US Conference of Catholic Bishops and other Mine Ban Treaty champions have issued statements calling on the US to reverse its decision.
 Additional states and regional groups and organizations are encouraged to issue statements.